 If you operate in the supply chain or the planning world, it is hard to not come across terminology like supply chain planning 4.0, ‘light touch’ planning or ‘lights out’ planning.
 They all rate high in the hype cycle and for good reasons.
 A lot of technology progress has been made in recent years, and progress continuous at dizzying speed.
-Autonomous vehicles are driving around … Continue reading Autonomous or ‘Lights Out’ Supply Chain Planning; what is really required?
+Autonomous vehicles already exist in … Continue reading Autonomous or ‘Lights Out’ Supply Chain Planning; what is really required?

 In our household we love our Google Home.
 My girls use it continuously to play music, ask silly questions, jokes, do calculations and spell difficult words amongst other things.
 I use it to voice command my shopping list, set a timer and book meetings in my agenda.
 Speeking to and interacting with a little machine in my living room, that has the capacity to both … Continue reading Artificial Intelligence – beyond the hype, the experts, its weak spots and losing your job